mateuszniechwiej/MS-2-Quiz-game/README.md

 # Testing

-This website is for Milestone Project 2 .Build with HTML,CSS and JavaScript.
+This website is for Milestone Project 2.
+Build with HTML, CSS and JavaScript.

 ### The test is covering:
-1. Html,Css  and Js validation
+1. Html, CSS  and JavaScript validation.
 2. Testing website responsiveness on devices from 280px width- elements should not overlap each other
 3. Website performance and best practise
 4. Visual aspects of the website: fonts and colour contrast